 Guest contributor Kirsten Raccuia is a well-traveled American expat living in Malaysia.
 A travel lover, she writes for BBC and other publications.
 Here, she compares Lisbon with Porto.

-If you’re planning a trip to Portugal in western Europe, and you have to choose between Porto vs Lisbon, I don’t envy your position.
+If you’re planning a Portugal trip, and you have to choose between Porto vs. Lisbon, I don’t envy your position.

 It’s not an easy decision.

 Is Lisbon worth visiting?
-The capital city, it is colorful, cultural and has bagged piles of ink for its holiday appeal.
+The capital of Portugal, it’s colorful, cultural and has bagged piles of ink for its holiday appeal.
 Visiting Lisbon is a no-brainer.

 So you might even be wondering, is Porto worth visiting at all?

 The answer is also a very loud yes!

 Porto vs. Lisbon: Comparing the two Portuguese cities